Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Benadryl contains an antihistamine drug called diphenhydramine that is used in humans for relieving the symptoms of itchiness and allergies.
+Benadryl contains an antihistamine drug called diphenhydramine that is used in humans to relieve the symptoms of itchiness and allergies.
 It can be given to most cats at a carefully controlled dose (off-label) to help with similar problems but may cause drowsiness.
 If your cat’s problems are more severe or they are not rapidly improving within a day or so, you should seek professional help from your local veterinarian.

 See Also: